JeremyFlorence/cis280/README.md

-# cis280-cpp
+# cis280
-All of the C++ assignments I completed for CIS 280 at SUNY Potsdam
+All of the assignments I completed for CIS 280 at SUNY Potsdam